nottohave/nottohave/README.md

 ## About Me

 I'm doing frontendmentor challenge at the moment.
-Hobby: reading and coding.
+Hobby: discover new music, small reading, meditation.

 ### I use: